the-luisgaq/EPAMKodeKloud/README.md

 ### 2. Backend (FastAPI)
 A new FastAPI backend now lives under `backend` and replaces the Function App for local development.
+The frontend expects this service at `http://backend:8000` when running with Docker, or `http://localhost:8000` during local development.

 ### Legacy Azure Function
 - The legacy Azure Function resides in `backend_old`.